CNN asks for emergency hearing after Trump threatens to revoke Acosta's press pass again

 In response, CNN is asking the U.S. District Court for another emergency hearing.

-"The White House is continuing to violate the First and 5th Amendments of the Constitution," the network said in a statement Sunday.
+"The White House is continuing to violate the First and 5th Amendments of the Constitution," the network said in a statement.
 "These actions threaten all journalists and news organizations.
 Jim Acosta and CNN will continue to report the news about the White House and the President."

 Last Friday CNN won a temporary restraining order, forcing the White House to restore Acosta's press access to the White House for 14 days.
 Judge Timothy J. Kelly ruled on Fifth Amendment grounds, saying Acosta's right to due process had been violated.
 He did not rule on CNN's argument about First Amendment violations.

-Later that same day, the White House sent Acosta a formal letter outlining a "preliminary decision" to suspend his pass again once the restraining order expires.
-The letter cited his conduct at President Trump's November 7 press conference.
+Later that same day, the White House sent Acosta a formal letter outlining a "preliminary decision" to suspend his pass.
+The letter cited his conduct at President Trump's November 7 press conference, where he asked multiple follow-up questions and didn't give up the microphone right away.

-The letter was signed by two of the defendants in the suit, press secretary Sarah Sanders and deputy chief of staff for communications Bill Shine.
+"You failed to abide" by "basic, widely understood practices," the letter to Acosta claimed.
+It was signed by two of the defendants in the suit, press secretary Sarah Sanders and deputy chief of staff for communications Bill Shine.

-The letter signaled that the Trump administration wants to continue fighting Acosta, despite the round one setback in court, rather than seeking an out-of-court settlement.
+Many journalists have contested the administration's actions against Acosta, pointing out that aggressive questioning is a tradition that dates back decades.

+But Trump appears eager to advance an argument about White House press corps "decorum."

+CNN's lawyers adopted a different approach after prevailing in court on Friday.
+Ted Boutrous, an attorney representing CNN and Acosta, said they would welcome a settlement -- "a resolution that makes the most sense so everyone can get out of court and get back to their work."
-In a court filing on Monday, CNN's lawyers said the network and Acosta "remain hopeful" that the parties "can resolve this dispute without further court intervention."

-But the new letter from Shine and Sanders is an "attempt to provide retroactive due process," the lawyers said.
+But in a new court filing on Monday morning, CNN's lawyers said the defendants "did not respond to this offer to cooperate."
+Instead, the letter from Shine and Sanders was an "attempt to provide retroactive due process," the filing alleged.

-So CNN and Acosta are seeking a hearing on a preliminary injunction "for the week of November 26, 2018, or as soon thereafter as possible," according to Monday's filing.
+CNN and Acosta are seeking a hearing on a preliminary injunction "for the week of November 26, 2018, or as soon thereafter as possible," according to the filing.

-Such an injunction could be in effect for much longer, thereby protecting Acosta's access to the White House.
+Such an injunction could be in effect for much longer than the temporary restraining order, thereby protecting Acosta's access to the White House.

-Lawyers were already expected to be back in court this week to discuss the timeline for further proceedings.
+The case was assigned to Judge Kelly when CNN filed suit last Tuesday.
+He heard oral arguments on Wednesday and granted CNN's request for a temporary restraining order on Friday.

+"We are disappointed with the district court's decision," the Justice Department said in response.
+"The President has broad authority to regulate access to the White House, including to ensure fair and orderly White House events and press conferences.
+We look forward to continuing to defend the White House's lawful actions."

 Related Content